Regulation-Code-KF-R

 Definitions

-"District-sponsored activities" are those activities sponsored by the Governing Board, central administration or by individual schools.
+“District-sponsored activities” are those activities sponsored by the Governing Board, central administration or by individual schools that support the educational function of the District as defined in Policy KF.

-The "building-in-use" period is from 6:00 a.m. to 9:00 p.m. only on days when school is in session or during District-sponsored activities or when the activity is ancillary to District-sponsored activities (e.g. Booster Club concessions during football games).
-All other times and days, including holidays, weekends, and during the summer, are considered "building-not-in-use" periods.
+The “building-in-use” period is typically from 6:00 am to 9:00 pm on days when school is in session or during District-sponsored activities.
+All other times and days, including holidays, weekends, and during the summer, are considered “building-not-in-use” periods.

 Priority of Uses